-There are certain limitations for receiving a CDL.
+There are certain limitations to receiving a CDL.
 You must get the license in your home state and must be at least 18 years old to apply.
 You must be at least 21 years old to drive vehicles carrying hazardous materials.
 The licenses also have more requirements and higher fees than a normal driver’s license.

 Conversely, you can apply for a non-CDL learner’s permit at the age of 15 and a license when you turn 16.
 However, some states have regulations for what times of day younger drivers can be on the road (with a set curfew) and who can be in the car at that time.

 What different laws are there for commercial drivers?